sematext/docs/docs/logs/archiving.md

 </div>

 You can configure each Logs App to compress and store all logs it receives to an S3-compatible object store.
+This includes:

+- AWS S3
+- Microsoft Azure Storage
+- Google Cloud Storage
+- IBM Cloud Object Storage
+- DigitalOcean Spaces
+- Minio
+- …

 ### How do I configure archiving for my Logs App?